What is National Greasy Foods Day?

 It’s an excuse to pig out

 While fatty foods certainly wouldn’t make your doctor’s list of recommended eats, for a single day, you can indulge guilt-free on whatever greasy food you like best.
 Just remember it’s for a single day, and don’t make a habit it out of it.
-Then, your doctor will have a right to be frustrated with you.
+Or your doctor will have the right to be frustrated with you.